Fefedu973/Activity-Condenser/README.md

 - Custom App ID
 - Start with windows (buggy)
 - Auto Light/Dark mode switching
+- Auto check for update on start
+- Installation of the application with the modules provided + python + modification of a module automatically
+- Update With auto launch GUI
+- Update GUI

 ## **Limitaions :**
 - Cannot change the main title text